Which subatomic particle is found in the nucleus of an atom and h... | Channels for Pearson+

 Multiple Choice

-Which subatomic particle is found in the nucleus of an atom and has no electrical charge?
+Which subatomic particle is found in the nucleus of an atom and has a positive charge?

 A